Simplified filing of probationary period applications

-Anyone wishing to obtain a representative’s certificate in insurance or claims adjustment must undertake a probationary period.
-The probationary period is an opportunity to incorporate in the workplace, under the supervision of a licensed representative, the knowledge, skills and professional attitudes required of representatives.
-During the probationary period, the trainee must complete at least 28 hours of work per week, during 12 weeks for a sector or 6 weeks for a sector class.
+Anyone wishing to obtain a representative’s certificate in insurance, claims adjustment or mortgage brokerage must undertake a probationary period.
+The probationary period is an opportunity to incorporate in a work setting, under the supervision of a licensed representative, the knowledge, skills and professional attitudes required of representatives.
+During the probationary period, the trainee must complete at least 28 hours of work per week during 12 weeks for a sector or 6 weeks for a sector class.

 To be eligible for a probationary period, a candidate must: